 Following sun safety guidelines is important at any age, but for older adults, it’s even more critical to pay attention to your body and what it’s telling you.
 By taking every precaution to stay hydrated and keep your skin safe in the sun, you can spend more time enjoying all the fun summer offers.

 Enjoy Dynamic Senior Living Year-Round at Silver Maples of Chelsea

 At Silver Maples, we’re committed to supporting a positive aging experience and are prepared to assist you and your family through every stage of retirement.
-If you’re interested in learning more about our vibrant senior living community near Ann Arbor, we invite you to see Silver Maples for yourself or take a virtual tour.
+If you’re interested in learning more about our vibrant, award winning senior living community near Ann Arbor, we invite you to see Silver Maples for yourself.
 Check out the various senior living options we offer to best suit your needs and lifestyle.